 - In February 2019, we entered into an agreement with the College of Veterinary Medicine at Kansas State University to study the impact of Fortetropin® on quality of life and activity in geriatric dogs.
 The principal investigator for this study is Kenneth R. Harkin DVM, DACVIM (SAIM), Professor and Section Head, College of Veterinary Medicine, Kansas State University.
 In this randomized, double-blind, placebo-controlled study, 40 geriatric dogs will randomly be assigned to two groups where they will consume either Fortetropin® or a placebo for 14 weeks.
 The quality of life evaluation at baseline, midpoint and end of study will be based on questionnaires filled by the dog owners.
-The level activity at baseline, midpoint and end of study will be based on the Vetrax collars worn by the dogs. - In May 2018, we entered into a research agreement with Weill Cornell Medical College to study the efficacy of Fortetropin® in preventing weight and muscle loss associated with cancer in a mouse model of lung cancer.
+The level activity at baseline, midpoint and end of study will be based on data recorded on the Vetrax collars worn by the dogs.
+We anticipate that the study will be concluded in the first quarter of 2020. - In May 2018, we entered into a research agreement with Weill Cornell Medical College to study the efficacy of Fortetropin® in preventing weight and muscle loss associated with cancer in a mouse model of lung cancer.
 The results from this research did not show that Fortetropin® had a significant impact on cancer-related weight and muscle loss.
-Therefore, we have decided not to pursue future cachexia-related studies with Fortetropin®. - In March 2018, we entered into a research agreement with Rutgers University, The State University of New Jersey, to work with Rutgers researchers in a program focused on discovering compounds and products for improving muscle health and performance. - In December 2017, we entered into an agreement with the University of California, Berkeley's Department of Nutritional Sciences & Toxicology.
-The research project will study the effects of Fortetropin® on increasing the fractional rate of skeletal muscle protein synthesis in men and women between 60 and 75 years old.
-The Principal Investigator for this clinical study is William J. Evans, PhD, Adjunct Professor of Human Nutrition at the Department of Nutritional Sciences & Toxicology at the University of California, Berkeley.
-Professor Evans, a leading authority in muscle health research, is coordinating the activities of a multi-disciplinary team of scientists and physicians.
-In this randomized, double-blind, placebo-controlled clinical study, 20 subjects, men and women 60 75 years of age, will consume either Fortetropin® or a placebo for 21 days along with daily doses of a heavy water tracer.
-After 21 days, a micro-biopsy will be collected from each subject to determine the fractional rate of muscle protein synthesis.
+Therefore, we have decided not to pursue future cachexia-related studies with Fortetropin®. - In March 2018, we entered into a research agreement with Rutgers University, The State University of New Jersey, to work with Rutgers researchers in a program focused on discovering compounds and products for improving muscle health and performance.
+We anticipate that the study will be concluded in the first half of 2020. - In December 2017, we entered into an agreement with the University of California, Berkeley's Department of Nutritional Sciences & Toxicology to study the effects of Fortetropin® on increasing the fractional synthetic rate ("FSR") of skeletal muscle proteins in men and women between 60 and 75 years old.
+The Principal Investigator for this clinical study was William J. Evans, PhD, Adjunct Professor of Human Nutrition at the Department of Nutritional Sciences & Toxicology at the University of California, Berkeley.
+Professor Evans, a leading authority in muscle health research, coordinated the activities of a multi-disciplinary team of scientists and physicians.
+In this randomized, double-blind, placebo-controlled clinical study, 20 subjects, men and women 60 75 years of age, consumed either Fortetropin® or a placebo for 21 days along with daily doses of a heavy water tracer.
+After 21 days, a micro-biopsy was collected from each subject to determine the FSR of muscle proteins.
 In July 2018, we agreed to pay for additional costs incurred in connection with the study.
-We anticipate the clinical study will be completed by the end of the second quarter of 2019.
+This clinical study was completed in June 2019 and the results showed that among subjects who received Fortetropin, the average FSR of several muscle protein gene ontologies were significantly higher compared to the placebo group.
+The proportion of proteins with an increased FSR in the Fortetropin group relative to the placebo group was found to be statistically significant.